erwanlecarpentier/erwanlecarpentier.github.io/src/docs/index.md

 </div>

-I am also interested in Evolutionary Strategies, Genetic Algorithms, Planning, Continual Learning, Unsupervized Learning, and, generally, proving mathematical results in algorithms that work in real life!
+I am also interested in Evolutionary Algorithms, Planning, Lifelong Learning, Unsupervized Learning, and, generally, proving mathematical results in algorithms that work in real life!

 Always happy to chat, send me an email at `erwanlecarpentier at mailbox dot org`